 \paragraph{``How Am I Perceived Here?''
 Avatar Design Shaping Collaborative Dynamics and Engagement.} This sub-theme examines how avatar design influences users' experiences in Social VR.
 We found that multiple articles focused on both how users perceive their own virtual bodies (i.e., self-perception) and how they believe others perceive them.
-Their main findings show that avatar embodiment plays a key role in how users express themselves, interpret social cues, and participate in collaborative settings.
+Their main findings indicate that avatar embodiment plays a key role in how users express themselves, interpret social cues, and engage in collaborative settings.
 The visual and behavioral fidelity of avatars impacts users' sense of identity and presence, influencing their confidence, expressiveness, and overall engagement during collaboration.

-The articles in this sub-theme demonstrated that avatar characteristics--- such as gender, realism, level of abstraction (i.e., how simple or complex the avatar appears), and humanoid forms---significantly shape users' experiences \cite{osborne2023being,torro2023design,yang2024exploring}.
+The articles of this corpus have demonstrated that avatar characteristics---such as gender, realism, abstraction level, and humanoid forms---significantly shape users' experiences \cite{osborne2023being,shoa2023sushi,torro2023design,yang2024exploring,kallioniemi2017effect,li2024social,young2015dyadic}.
 Gender representation emerged as a recurrent aspect across these studies.
-For instance, Yassien et al. \cite{yassien2021give} found that having all the group members' avatars with the same gender (e.g., all-male or all-female) improved collaboration quality and mutual support, even when users' real-world gender was different.
+For instance, Yassien et al. \cite{yassien2021give} found that having all the group members' avatars with the same gender (e.g., all-male or all-female) improved collaboration quality and mutual support, even when users' real-world genders differed.
 Similarly, Yang et al. \cite{yang2024exploring} demonstrated that users represented by non-human avatars (e.g., fox, robot, duck) reported greater comfort and equal participation than when using communication formats where their real-world appearance was visible, such as face-to-face or video conferencing settings, suggesting that abstract representations may alleviate social pressure and enable more balanced collaboration.